 Ergonomics is a term used to describe the study of how we physically perform work and the influence our work environment may have on us.
 Over the years, the importance of ergonomics and ergonomic design in the workplace has been highlighted due to the number of workplace injuries (Musculoskeletal Disorders) that occurr as a result workplace design.

-What are Musculoskeletal Disorders (MSD)?
+What are Musculoskeletal Disorders (MSDs)?

 With a single type of injury being so prevalent in the workforce it is important to understand what exactly an MSD injury is along with what causes them to occur in the first place.

-MSD are injuries and disorders of the musculoskeletal system and can be caused or aggravated by a number of hazards or risk factors in the workplace.
+MSDs are injuries and disorders of the musculoskeletal system and can be caused or aggravated by a number of hazards or risk factors in the workplace.
 The musculoskeletal systems includes: muscles, tendons, tendon sheaths, nerves, bursa, blood vessels, joints/spinal discs, and ligaments.
 Any combination of these elements can be affected when it comes to MSD injuries.

-Understanding Musculoskeletal Disorders (MSD) Hazards
+Understanding Ergonomic Hazards

 - Fixed or Awkward Postures

-MSD’s have been strongly linked to these known risk factors in the workplace and it is important to consider their effects on the body.
+MSDs have been strongly linked to these known risk factors in the workplace and it is important to consider their effects on the body.
 For each job or individual tasks it is important to look at all of the MSD hazards together since these hazards always interact and seeing the cumulative effect of the hazards may be an important part to reducing the injury risks.

 Preventing MSD injuries